NillionNetwork/cggmp21/README.md

 ## Timing attacks
 Timing attacks are type of side-channel attacks that leak sensitive information through duration of execution.
-We consider timing attacks out of scope as they are nearly impossible to perform for such complicated protcol as CGGMP21 and impossible to do in our specific deployment.
+We consider timing attacks out of scope as they are nearly impossible to perform for such complicated protocolas CGGMP21 and impossible to do in our specific deployment.
 Thus, we intentionally don't do constant-time operations which gives us a significant performance boost.

 ## Join us in Discord!